Skip to main content

 Where to apply: Call your AAA and say your county, destination, appointment date, mobility needs, and whether you use a wheelchair, walker, oxygen, or a caregiver.
 For Medicaid rides, call Healthy Connections or the managed care plan instead of relying only on the AAA.

-Reality check: Transportation is often the hardest service in rural areas.
+Reality check: Transportation is often one of the hardest services in rural areas.
 Ask how many business days of notice are needed, whether return rides are included, and what happens if a doctor visit runs late.
+Our transportation help guide explains more ride options.

 Caregiver support and respite

 What it helps with: Caregiver programs can give family caregivers training, support, care planning, respite referrals, and help finding local services.
-South Carolina reports more than one million family caregivers in the state on its caregiver support page.
+South Carolina reports more than one million family caregivers on its caregiver support page.

 Who may qualify: The person receiving care is often an older adult or adult with a disability.
 Some caregiver programs also support grandparents or older relatives caring for children.
 Rules can depend on the program and the AAA region.